KylePeters05/KylePeters05.github.io/README.md

 During this entire semester for computers, I really wanted to try to make my own website to see if I would enjoy doing something like that for a job for my future.
 It happened on two occasions during this semester.
 The first being for the 20Time project, and the second time being on GitHub (This project right here!)

 I was also Interested in making my own game during this semester but later decided that making the actuall game would take way to much time and energy to make.
 I wouldn't have the website done by the end of the semester in other words.
-Overall I dound this entire course to be Interesting and a different experience.
+Overall I found this entire course to be Interesting and a different experience.

 ### Things That I Was Proud Of